AIMWORLD213445/question-answer-cont/README.md

 ## Running / Development

-* `ember serve` should have everything running, then just navigate to localhost:4200
+* `ember serve` should launch the server, then just navigate to localhost:4200

 ### Running Tests